vinisman/bitbucket-sdk-go/README.md

-# Go API client for openapi
+# Go API client for Bitbucket Data center

-This is the reference document for the Atlassian Bitbucket REST API.
+This is the reference document and client for the Atlassian Bitbucket REST API generated using openapi-generator-cli.
 The REST API is for developers who want to:

  - integrate Bitbucket with other applications;